vectranetworks/AWS-Traffic-Mirroring-Session-Manager/README.md

 # AWS VPC Traffic Mirroring Session Manager

-This tool automates the creation and maintenance VPC Traffic Mirroring Sessions (Individual Network Taps) of Nitro based EC2 instances.
+This tool automates the creation and maintenance of VPC Traffic Mirroring Sessions (Individual Network Taps) of Nitro based EC2 instances.
 Traffic Mirroring enables use of the network to audit the behavior of deployed EC2 instances, by sending a copy of all traffic to a network security product like Vectra Cognito Detect.